IITWPC4I - Petya and the Road Repairs

-Petya live in a city named Mayapur.
-As the in the morning, everybody likes to drink hot tea in bed.
-So the citizens needs milk to produce tea.
-For this purpose, they want that they should be able to go to atleast some milkmen using bi-directoinal roads.
-There are m roads in the city but all of them are currently unrepaired, hence not a state of use.
+Petya is the mayor of a city named Mayapur.
+In the morning, everybody likes to drink hot tea in bed, and the citizens need milk to take with their tea.
+For this purpose, they should be able to reach at least some milkman in the city.
+There are m bi-directional roads in the city but all of them are currently unrepaired, hence not in a state of use.

-As Petya cares about his city a lot.
-He got a project about reparing these roads.
-So he has to select some roads to repair such that every citizen is connected to atleast one milkman.
-For reparing each road he needs to pay a cost.
-As he does not want to spend a lot of money in it, He wants to minimize the cost needed in this project.
-Note that a milkmen does not need to go to some other milkmen for milk as he can take milk from his own home.
+Petya cares about his city a lot and intends to repair some of these roads, so that every citizen is connected to at least one milkman.
+For repairing each road he needs to pay a cost.
+He would like to minimize the cost of this project.
+Note that a milkman does not need to go to some other milkman for milk as he can take milk from himsaelf.

 For each test case output the cost as required.